kelshamouty/churn-assignment/README.md

 python -m src.generate_reports # 3) HTML reports → reports/
 ```

-All outputs (figures and reports) are already included in the repository — re-running is only needed if you want to reproduce from scratch.
+All outputs (figures and reports) are already included in the repository, re-running is only needed if you want to reproduce from scratch.

 Total runtime ≈ 4 minutes.
 Steps 1 and 2 can run independently; step 3 requires both.